Parliamentary Under-Secretary of State for Nature

-The Parliamentary Under-Secretary of State for Nature, formerly the Parliamentary Under-Secretary of State for Nature Recovery and the Domestic Environment and the Parliamentary Under-Secretary of State for Natural Environment and Land Use, is a junior ministerial position in the Department for Environment, Food and Rural Affairs.
-The incumbent holder is Member of Parliament (MP) Mary Creagh.
+The Parliamentary Under-Secretary of State for Nature and Rural Affairs, formerly the Parliamentary Under-Secretary of State for Nature Recovery and the Domestic Environment, the Parliamentary Under-Secretary of State for Natural Environment and Land Use and the Parliamentary Under-Secretary of State for Nature, is a junior ministerial position in the Department for Environment, Food and Rural Affairs.
+The incumbent holder is Member of Parliament (MP) Jenny Riddell-Carpenter.

 History

 Nature Recovery and the Domestic Environment

 Conservative MP David Rutley was the first holder of the position, being appointed Parliamentary Under-Secretary of State for Nature Recovery and the Domestic Environment on 22 May 2018 in the second May ministry.
 He briefly served in the position until 19 July 2018, and then the position was vacant for the rest of May's premiership.

 Following the resignation of Amber Rudd as Work and Pensions Secretary, Thérèse Coffey was appointed to succeed her.
 Rebecca Pow was appointed to succeed Coffey under Prime Minister Boris Johnson on 10 September 2019, but with the portfolio for Nature Recovery and the Domestic Environment and thus the position was held once more.

 Pow served in the position in both the first Johnson ministry and second Johnson ministry before she resigned during the July 2022 government crisis.
 Steve Double was appointed as her successor on 8 July 2022, serving until the formation of the Truss ministry.